 - Employment information, including information about employment history including current and past employers.
-We may need this information to assess the financial position of a person who applies to become a iPrimus customer.
+We may need this information to assess the financial position of a person who applies to become our customer.

 - Integrated Public Number Database (IPND).
-In providing telecommunications services, iPrimus is required by law to collect certain personal information about you, including your name, address, telephone service number and other public number customer details, and to provide it to the operator of the IPND) forinclusion in the IPND.
-Information in the IPND is used to developdirectories and to assist emergency service organisations.
-If your phone number is unlisted, your information will be marked accordingly in the IPND and its use and disclosure will be strictly controlled.
+In providing telecommunications services, we are required by law to collect certain personal information about you (including your name, address, telephone service number and other public number customer details), and to provide it to operator of the Integrated Public Number Database (‘IPND’) for inclusion in the IPND.

-We also collect information about the way our customers use iPrimus products and services.
+We also collect information about the way our customers use our products and services.
 This includes information about:

-- service usage (including use of communications services, internet usages);
+- service usage (including energy consumption patterns, use of communications services, internet usages);

-- responses to offers made and/or promotions run by iPrimus or its affiliates;
+- responses to offers made and/or promotions run by us or our affiliates;

 - payment patterns and history; and